WINDSORKAKAMA/ultraFinger/README.md

 ### Communication Details

 Stuff sent to or from the sensor is in form of a packet.
-Fundametally, all the functions send and receive packets.
+Fundametally, all that the functions do is sending and receiving packets.

 * When the desired function is called, it sends a packet called a Command packet.
 Command packets contain a unique command telling the sensor to caryy out a specific action.
 * Afterword, the sensor sends a packet, called an Acknowledge packet.
 These contain a confirmation code and most contain some extra data which may be expected by the user.